-- The staged procedure for investigating allegations of academic misconduct shall be carried (1) out by the Ombudsperson for Research Integrity (§ 10) within the framework of a suspicion review (§ 14 para 1 first sentence) and by the Committee for Research Integrity (§ 11) within the framework of a preliminary procedure (§ 14 para 1 second sentence) and, if necessary, a formal investigation (§ 15). - (2) The ombudsperson and the committee are internal university bodies for scientific integrity.
-They shall prepare the decision-making of the competent bodies of the university and advise the University Governing Board on guestions of safeguarding good scientific practice.
-In fulfilling their tasks, the ombudsperson and the members of the committee are independent and not bound by instructions.
-Even after the end of their term of office, they may not suffer any disadvantage as a result of their activities. - (3) The procedure according to these statutes does not replace other procedures regulated by higher education law.The ombudsperson and the committee shall not have any prosecutorial or judicial functions; in particular, they shall not be responsible for the binding clarification of copyright issues.
+- (1) The staged procedure for investigating allegations of academic misconduct shall be carried out by the Ombudsperson for Research Integrity (§ 10) within the framework of a suspicion review (§ 14 para 1 first sentence) and by the Committee for Research Integrity (§ 11) within the framework of a preliminary procedure (§ 14 para 1 second sentence) and, if necessary, a formal investigation (§ 15). - (2) 1The ombudsperson and the committee are internal university bodies for scientific integrity.
+2They prepare the decisions of the relevant bodies at the University and advise the University Governing Board with respect to safeguarding good scientific practice.
+3In fulfilling their tasks, the ombudsperson and the members of the committee are independent and not bound by instructions.
+4They shall not incur any disadvantages as a result of their activities following the end of their term. - (3)1The procedure according to these statutes does not replace other procedures regulated by higher education law.
+2The ombudsperson and the committee shall not have any prosecutorial or judicial functions; in particular, they shall not be responsible for the binding clarification of copyright issues.